AdeonMaster/EnhancedGamepadUI/README.md

 # EnhancedGamepadUI
-The Elder Scrolls Online addon which improves keyboard & mouse compatibility with the gamepad interface
+The Elder Scrolls Online addon which improves keyboard & mouse compatibility with the gamepad interface.
+Used to play on PC without any connected gamepad controllers

+Are you a truth gamepad UI lover?
+Do you think that gamepad UI looks better and simpler that original PC interface?
+Then probably you would need to use this addon!

 # Features
 - Lockpicking minigame mouse support
 - Radial menus mouse support (Fishing, Quick slot, Player to player, Player emotes & etc)
-- World Map mouse support (Mouse drag & move)
-- Champion screen mouse support (Mouse drag & move)
-- Ability to choose between PC & Gamepad key labels while in Gamepad UI

-# Roadmap (planned features)
-- Fix mouse scroll navigation for enchanting window
-- Add keyboard keys navigation support for all windows (where possible)

 # Changelog

+## 2.0
+- Most of the features were removed due to better out of box support.
+As for now we will leave mouse support just for Lockpicking & Radial menus

 ## 1.2
 - Added normal ultimate ability label instead of gamepad button textures